Average sensitivity of nested canalizing multivalued functions: Introduction

+On the mathematical side, a striking feature of NC functions is their low \emph{average sensitivity}.
+The average sensitivity $\AS(f)$ of a Boolean function $f$ is a measure of its ``complexity'' in the sense of Boolean functions analysis \cite{ODon14}: roughly speaking, for $f:(\Z/{2\Z})^n\rightarrow\Z/{2\Z}$, $\AS(f)$ measures how scattered the frontier between $0$'s and $1$'s is.
+For arbitrary Boolean functions, $\AS(f)=\mathcal{O}(n)$, but some functions have significantly lower average sensitivity.
+For NC functions, $\AS(f)$ is bounded above by a constant \cite{Lau13,Klo13}.
+This low average sensitivity has several consequences.
+Most importantly, it entails noise stability (noise in inputs is not amplified \cite{Sch08,ODon14}), a robustness property observed indeed in gene networks \cite{Kau93,Kau04}.
+Functions with low $\AS$ also depend on few coordinates \cite{Fri98}.
+And more theoretically, the Fourier-Walsh spectrum of functions with low $\AS$ is concentrated on low degrees, and the function can be more easily learned from examples \cite{ODon14}.

-In most cases Boolean variables are sufficient, but for some situations this description is too crude, and it may be necessary to consider other levels.
+If in most cases, Boolean variables are sufficient to capture the main and key characteristics of the system under study, in some situations this description is too crude, and it may be necessary to consider more levels.
 To model such a situation correctly, multivalued variables have been introduced \cite{Tho91}.
-Then it is necessary to consider multivalued functions $f:(\Z/{k\Z})^n\rightarrow\Z/{k\Z}$ for some $k\geq 2$.
+Then it is necessary to consider multivalued functions $f:(\Z/{k\Z})^n\rightarrow\Z/{k\Z}$ or $\R$ for some $k\geq 2$, where $\Z/{k\Z}$ denotes the ring of integers modulo $k$.
 The notion of average sensitivity generalizes to the multivalued setting \cite{ODon14}, and multivalued NC functions are defined in \cite{ML11,ML12}.
 Very little is known about their spectral properties.
-In \cite{KLKAL17}, a variant of average sensitivity, the normalized average $c$-sensitivity, is defined for multivalued functions, and used to measure the stability of networks made of NC functions.
+In \cite{KLKAL17}, a variant of average sensitivity, the normalized average $c$-sensitivity, is defined for multivalued functions, and used to measure the stability of networks based on NC functions.

 A natural question is whether the average sensitivity of NC multivalued functions is bounded above by a constant, too.
 We prove in Theorem \ref{mainth} that this is the case.
-We actually show that the upper bound holds for a more general class of functions, which we call weakly nested canalizing, and at the same time this enables us to establish the upper bound in a simpler way than in \cite{Lau13} for Boolean NC functions.
+We actually show that the upper bound holds for a more general class of functions, which we call \emph{weakly nested canalizing} (WNC), and at the same time this enables us to establish the upper bound in a simpler way than in \cite{Lau13} for NC Boolean functions.

+The paper is organized as follows.
+In Section \ref{secncf}, we recall the definition of nested canalizing multivalued functions from \cite{ML11,ML12} and illustrate it with example functions inspired from the logical modelling of the phage lambda.
+In Section \ref{sec:wnc}, we define weakly nested canalizing multivalued functions, provide examples of multivalued functions which are WNC but not NC, including a function arising from the phage lambda modelling.
+We also give an alternative characterization of WNC functions and prove that NC functions are indeed WNC.
+In Sections \ref{as} and \ref{upper}, we recall the definition of average sensitivity and prove Theorem \ref{mainth}.
+Section \ref{concl} concludes with possible perspectives for further research.